 - dialogue and educate each other about customs and practices of our respective faith traditions

 Grounded in these traditions, future growth will lead to interaction with other interfaith groups.
 Ongoing monthly meetings are hosted by women of each faith group.
 Vestry member Fran Regan is the IWI Liaison for the Christian members and our rector Lynne Weber is a member.
-Next public event: Sunday, Nov.
-12, 3:30 – 5:30 p.m.
-“Welcoming the Stranger” educational event.
+Next meeting: Wednesday, Nov.
+15, 7:00 p.m.
+Hosted by our Muslim sisters.

 North Jersey Christian-Muslim Dialogue - The primary Episcopal – Muslim formal dialogue takes place through this ecumenical Christian dialogue with partners based at the Islamic Center of Passaic in Paterson.

 Our rector, the Rev’d Lynne Bleich Weber, currently serves as the Diocesan Ecumenical and Interreligious Officer of the Diocese of Newark.
 She represents the bishop and diocese in ecumenical and interfaith relationships.
 She is the Vice-President of the national Episcopal Diocesan Ecumenical and Interreligious Officers (EDEIO).